Supporting Dreams & Aspirations

-To support the dreams and aspirations of our members
+To support the dreams and aspirations of our members and

-providing financial education and development opportunities
+by providing financial education and development opportunities.

 American Eagle Credit Union Foundation serves residents in the St. Louis Metropolitan area by providing grants and expertise for financial empowerment programs.
 The Foundation supports St. Louisans of all ages to achieve their dreams and aspirations.